im-anhat/llama-latte/README.md

-Here is the README code tailored to your project:

 # ☕ **Llama-Latte**

 > **Llama-Latte** is an AI-powered coffee shop application designed to enhance customer experience through personalized chatbot interactions, real-time recommendations, and seamless order management.
 Built with **React Native** and **Llama 3 model**, it leverages **Retrieval-Augmented Generation (RAG)** and **Market Basket Analysis** for accurate, context-aware responses and tailored product suggestions.